12 Best Places to Sell Coins Online

 However, when a potential buyer does find your listing, you will have more control over the price point.

-Keep in mind that you’ll need to factor selling fees into the equation.
-Currently, eBay charges between $0.25 to $2.00 to list an item.
+Keep in mind that you’ll need to factor in selling fees when calculating the cost.
+Currently, eBay charges between $0.25 and $2.00 to list an item.
 Plus, you’ll have to pay a 12.35% + $0.30 fee when the coin sells

-If you are comfortable creating listings and covering the fees, then eBay could be a great option to make money by selling your coins.
+If you are comfortable creating listings and covering the associated fees, then eBay could be a great option for making money by selling your coins.

 Great Collections offers sellers the opportunity to sell their coins at auction.
 As a seller, you’ll send your items to Great Collections.
 After Great Collections receives your coins, the company will auction off the items.